👉 TAP TO SAVE 30% WITH CODE NEW

 Harold Fannin Jr. - TE, Cleveland Browns at Cincinnati Bengals

-It wasn’t pretty, but Harold Fannin Jr. managed to find his way into the endzone last week against the Steelers.
-While his overall usage wasn’t promising, the Browns’ tight end did catch both of his targets for 30 yards, propelling him towards his fifth consecutive top-12 fantasy finish.
+It wasn’t pretty, but Harold Fannin Jr. managed to find his way into the end zone last week against the Steelers.
+While his overall usage wasn’t promising, the Browns tight end did catch both of his targets for 30 yards, propelling him toward his fifth consecutive top-12 fantasy finish.

 Since Week 13, only Kyle Pitts Sr., Trey McBride, and George Kittle have produced more fantasy points per game than the 15.8 Fannin has averaged during his five-game streak.
 Over this span, Fannin has been targeted 38 times, holding a 23.7% target share and commanding 26.6% of the Browns' air yards.
 Averaging 11.21 yards per reception, 127 of his 269 total yards have come after the catch.

-New England may have clinched the AFC East title, but they still have a shot at securing home-field advantage throughout the playoffs with a win against the Dolphins, and if they can get a little help along the way.
-For fantasy managers, the 4:25 PM EST kickoff works well, as the Denver Broncos will be playing the Chargers at the same time, so that nothing will be decided.
+New England may have clinched the AFC East title, but it still has a shot at securing home-field advantage throughout the playoffs with a win against the Dolphins if it can get a little help along the way.
+For fantasy managers, the 4:25 PM ET kickoff works well, as the Denver Broncos will be playing the Chargers at the same time, so nothing will be decided by then.
 A perfect storm in the madness that is a Week 18 fantasy championship.

-If you are looking for the safe floor option at tight end this week, then Hunter Henry is that guy.
-On the season, the Patriots tight end has averaged 10.5 fantasy points per contest, and since Week 12, his 12.3 fantasy points per game have him sitting as the TE6 in fantasy, having produced 11 or more fantasy points in four of his previous five contests.
+If you are looking for the safe-floor option at tight end this week, then Hunter Henry is that guy.
+On the season, the Patriots tight end has averaged 10.5 fantasy points per contest.
+Since Week 12, his 12.3 fantasy points per game have him sitting as the TE6 in fantasy, having produced 11 or more fantasy points in four of his previous five contests.

 Over that period, Henry ranks seventh in receiving yards (290), ninth in target share (18.4%), 11th in targets per game (5.8), and has an average depth of target of 8.1 yards.